Fire Equipment Mobile Banner

 Fire Hose Handling Tips for Nozzle Operators and Backup Firefighters

 Fighting fires is a marathon, not a sprint.
-Those tasked to operate a hoseline not only have to be smart about the way they suppress an inferno but also manage how they handle the hose–in the hopes of avoiding rapid fatigue.
-BullDog Hose has compiled a few reliable techniques that nozzle operators and backup firefighters can utilize to keep exhaustion at bay.
+Those tasked to operate a hoseline not only have to be smart about the way they suppress an inferno but also manage how they handle the hose.
+BullDog Hose has compiled a few reliable hose handling techniques that nozzle operators and backup firefighters can utilize to keep exhaustion at bay.

 Effective Techniques For Nozzle Operators

-The reason for hands being set an arm's length away is that it enables the nozzle operator greater directional control of the hose and quicker access to the bail.
+Hands are set an arm's length away to give the nozzle operator greater directional control of the hose and quicker access to the bail.
 A position like this one works well in exterior spaces and sets a strong foundation.

 For interior fire attack, grounding the nozzle reaction requires utilizing the space around you to create contact and friction points for reducing fatigue.
 Butting up against door thresholds, interior walls, and even furniture allows the operator to transfer the energy to solid structures rather than through the body.